jfut/ganeti-rpm/doc/install-rhel.md

 vgextend vmvg /dev/sdd1
 ```

-(Optional) it is recommended to configure LVM not to scan the DRBD
+Optional: configure LVM to skip scanning DRBD
 devices for physical volumes.
-This can be accomplished by editing
+Edit
-`/etc/lvm/lvm.conf` and adding the
+`/etc/lvm/lvm.conf` and add the
 `/dev/drbd[0-9]+` regular expression to the
 `filter` variable, like this: